 The County also provides a number of local services that are common to most counties in the state.
-These include services of the County Clerk, Registrar of Voters/Elections, Assessor, Auditor-Controller, Tax Collector, as well as criminal prevention and prosecution, public defense, probation, and detention.
+These include services of the County Clerk, Registrar of Voters/Elections, Assessor, Auditor-Controller, Treasurer-Tax Collector, as well as criminal prevention and prosecution, public defense, probation, and detention.

-Services provided on behalf of the state and federal governments, for the most part, impact all County residents and are generally related to health and human services.
+Services provided on behalf of the state and federal governments, for the most part, are generally related to health and human services.
 These programs are funded primarily through state and federal revenue sources.